 Communication is one of our biggest challenges as an immigrant.
-But exactly how big of a challenge it is for someone who was born deaf and had to go through the obstacles of immigration.
-I personally have never thought about it until I met Empowering conversationZ guest, Dr. Rouzbeh Ghahreman.
-He talked about his journey, why he left his country, and what obstacles he faced as a minority with an invisible disability.
-How Canada supported his growth in earning his Ph.D. and how the pandemic impacts him and his community.
+But exactly how big of a challenge it is for someone born deaf and had to go through the obstacles of immigration.
+I had never thought about it until I met Empowering conversationZ guest Dr. Rouzbeh Ghahreman, an immigrant from Iran.
+In our 26th episode, Dr. Ghahreman talked about his journey, why he left his country, and the obstacles he faced as a minority with an invisible disability as a student and educator both in Iran and Canada.

-"To us, audism is as unacceptable as sexism, racism, and other forms of discrimination and bigotry”
+"To us, audism is as unacceptable as sexism, racism, and other forms of discrimination and bigotry," Dr. Rouzbeh Ghahreman

-He also have a Farsi youtube interview in case you would like to know more about him.
+He also have a Farsi interview in case you would like to know more about him.

 Do you know a successful immigrant that inspires you?
-That you like to learn from?
-Help me bring your favorite person on the show by nominating an immigrant here.
+What do you like to learn from them?
+Help me bring your favorite person on the show bynominating an immigrant here.

 Subscribe to Empowering conversationZ podcast and hear immigrant stories and other issues critical to immigrants on your favorite app by searching Empowering conversationZ or through our page